What is iCloud?

 To get started, just set up iCloud on your Mac, and on your iOS devices, Apple Watch, Apple TV, and Windows computer, too.

-To set up iCloud on your iOS device, Apple TV, or Windows computer, see the Apple Support article Set up iCloud on all your devices.
+To set up iCloud on your iOS device, Apple TV, or Windows computer, see the Apple Support article Set up iCloud on your iPhone, iPad, or iPod touch.

 Here are some ways you can use iCloud.

-iCloud Photo Library securely stores all your photos and videos and keeps them up to date on your Mac, your iOS devices, Apple TV, and iCloud.com.
+iCloud Photos securely stores all your photos and videos and keeps them up to date on your Mac, your iOS devices, Apple TV, and iCloud.com.
 Any edits you make in the Photos app are automatically updated everywhere.
-And with iCloud Photo Sharing, it’s easy to share photos and videos with the people you choose and invite them to add photos, videos, and comments to your shared albums.
+And with Shared Albums, it’s easy to share photos and videos with the people you choose and invite them to add photos, videos, and comments to your shared albums.
 Learn more about Photos.

 Get your desktop and documents on all of your devices

-Use iCloud Drive to automatically store your Desktop and Documents files and folders in iCloud so you can access them on all your devices set up for iCloud Drive and on iCloud.com.
-You can also use iCloud File Sharing to share documents with other iCloud users who can work on them and share their changes with you.
+Use iCloud Drive to automatically store your Desktop and Documents files and folders in iCloud so you can access them on all your devices and on iCloud.com.
+You can also invite other to work on files with you.
+You can use iCloud File Sharing to share documents with other iCloud users who can work on them and share their changes with you.
 Learn more about iCloud Drive.